gluster/glusterdocs/docs/Developer-guide/compiling-rpms.md

 Creating rpm's of GlusterFS from git source is fairly easy, once you know the steps.

-RPMS can be compiled on at least the following OS's:
+RPMs can be compiled on at least the following OS's:

 - Red Hat Enterprise Linux 5, 6 (& 7 when available)
 - CentOS 5, 6, 7 and 8